Packaging j4-dmenu-desktop

 We need to gather all of this information about j4-dmenu-desktop to be able to package it.

-We will be packaging the latest release 2.18 of j4-dmenu-desktop.
+We will be packaging the release 2.18 (see note) of j4-dmenu-desktop.
 Its short_desc is Fast desktop menu, maintainer is prefilled, j4-dmenu-desktop’s license is GPL-3.0-or-later, its homepage is https://github.com/enkore/j4-dmenu-desktop and its changelog is https://raw.githubusercontent.com/enkore/j4-dmenu-desktop/develop/CHANGELOG.
 This is all we need for now.

 Some progress